-On Asking (and Listening)
+On Asking (and Listening)by Karin Jones

 Last year I made a simple, low risk New Year’s resolution: I would ask for what I wanted.
 This worked splendidly in restaurants when I spied an unoccupied booth as the server was directing me to a drafty table near the kitchen.
 It even worked when being discharged from the hospital with only thirty narcotic pain pills.
 “I’d rather have sixty.”
 I said, after pointing out that my shattered tib-fib had required twenty-four pills a day.
 I got what I asked for.

 Last year’s resolution was inspired by a TED talk by Jia Jiang, who went on to write ‘Rejection Proof: How I Beat Fear and Became Invincible Through 100 Days of Rejection.’
 He chronicles the demise of his big dream to take over Microsoft while still in his twenties.
 Then, with a new wife and baby on the way, he was let go from his job.
 In a pit of despair, he challenged himself to ask for the ridiculous, things that included making an announcement on board an airline, getting a “refill” on his burger, and being allowed to slide down a fire station pole.
 The intent was to desensitize himself to rejection and overcome his fear of setting new goals.
 And it worked.
 Along the way, his ‘success’ rate was over 50%.
 You can read about all his whacky requests here on his blog.